bartmichu/ubuntu_maintenance_collection/docs/restart_services.md

 - `umc_services_restart_allowed`: A boolean variable that controls whether the services are allowed to be restarted.
 Set to true to allow service restarts, and false to prevent them.

-- This playbook als relies on facts set by the included roles.
+- This playbook also relies on facts set by the included roles.

 ## License